 In 2011, Mike Fauteux was a veteran math teacher at Leadership Public Schools (LPS) Hayward, a high school where 80% of students enter with math skills below grade level.
 To backfill these missing 2nd-7th grade pre-algebra skills, he designed a companion class to Algebra 1 called Academic Numeracy.
 The result was a powerful combination of direct instruction, self-paced resources, real-time assessments, and features to build growth mindset and collaboration.
 Students’ understanding and excitement for learning soared.
 They took meaningful ownership of their learning and moved from elementary proficiency into college readiness by graduation.

 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

-Navigator's ability to “Locate the Learner” is designed for scale with one representational model that is consistent across all facets of learning - subjects, non-cognitive, and socio-emotional.
-The representational model tracks progress and performance as well as grit, and self-confidence.
+Navigator's ability to "Locate the Learner" is designed for scale with one representational model that is consistent across all facets of learning - subjects, non-cognitive, and socio-emotional.
+The representational model tracks progress and performance as well as non-cognitive measures.
 Our visualization model is intuitive and actionable for all stakeholders.
 While other systems deal with extreme details, we enable learners with abstracted visualization that is actionable.

 Digital learning is not about watching videos and answering multiple-choice questions.
 Navigator scales because it captures data from a full-spectrum of learning activities.
 Offline projects, writing essays, and proofs are graded using rubrics and entered by the teacher.
 Digital videos, simulations, and multiple-choice enhance the learning experience.
 All types of digital, offline, and social learning produce digital data and helps to dynamically locate the learner's knowledge, skills, and mindsets.